-Día del Maestro in Guatemala is Saturday, May 30, 2026 — a fixed date every year honoring teachers and commemorating the death of educator María Chinchilla in 1944.
-30 days away as of today.
+Día del Maestro in Guatemala is Thursday, June 25, 2026 — a fixed date every year honoring teachers and commemorating the death of educator María Chinchilla in 1944.
 Unlike most countries that celebrate Teacher’s Day on UNESCO’s October 5 or the local Independence-tied date, Guatemala’s choice is uniquely political: it marks the day a young schoolteacher’s death sparked the revolution that brought democracy to the country.

 Quick facts